GaiaNet-AI/docs/docs/user-guide/apps/flowiseai-tool-call.md

 ```

 The LLM understands that the request is to find a location for an IP address, and sees that we have a function
-called `get_ip_address_geo_location` in our tools.
+called `get_ip_address_geo_location` in tools, which has a description that matches this task.
 So, it responses with a JSON message to call this function with
-the IP address it extracts from the message.
+the IP address it extracts from the user query.

 This tool calling JSON message is NOT displayed to the user in the chatbot.
 Instead, the FlowiseAI
 **Custom Tool** node captures it and executes the JavaScript code associated with this tool call.
 The result of